ComputeCanada/magic_castle/docs/README.md

 **Note 1**: You will need to add the private key associated with one of the public keys to your local authentication agent (i.e: `ssh-add`) because Terraform will use this key to copy some configuration files with scp on the cluster.
-Otherwise, Magic Castle can create a keypair for unique to this cluster, see section [4.15 - generate_ssh_key (optional)](#415-generate_ssh_key-optional).
+Otherwise, Magic Castle can create a key pair for unique to this cluster, see section [4.15 - generate_ssh_key (optional)](#415-generate_ssh_key-optional).

 **Note 2**: The SSH key type has to be ECDSA or RSA for some cloud providers